 It describes a real coaching session/workshop run by Businessballs.

-You can use the outline for your own teaching/training/study/learning purposes.
+You can use the training process outline for your own teaching/training/study/learning purposes.

-Or you can attend a session.
-The sessions are run in Anstey, Leicester, UK.
-(Actually at Feelgood Farm, where some real business start-ups offer examples and learning in addition to the workshop/coaching session).
+The Businessballs entrepreneurial sessions are run in Anstey, Leicester, UK.
+(Actually at Feelgood Farm, the home of Businessballs, where some real business start-ups offer examples and learning in addition to the workshop/coaching session).

 The principles are adaptable for potentially very big business developments.

 Places/dates may be agreed individually or for up to four partners/business founders to attend together.
-Lunch is provided for long sessions and included in the fee.
+Fees depend on circumstances.

 the coaching session/workshop